kbeaverson/pokemon-teambuilder/docs/ood_process/use_cases.md

 2. User is taken to Movedex screen
     - If a pokemon is selected for the slot: move list is filtered to display only those moves that the selected pokemon can learn
     - If a pokemon is not selected for the slot: move list is presented in its entirety
+    - If a move is already selected, it is shaded a different color from the rest to indicate such.
+If selected anyhow, remove the other instance of the move from its move field for the slot before placing
 3. User can optionally search/filter to locate the desired move
 4. User taps a move's list item to select
 5. User is returned to Teambuilder screen